 Laine scores 5 goals, lifts Winnipeg past St. Louis 8-4

-ST. LOUIS (AP) — Patrik Laine scored five goals Saturday in the Winnipeg Jets' 8-4 victory at St. Louis, two short of 97-year-old NHL record.
+ST. LOUIS (AP) — Patrik Laine never envisioned challenging the NHL's single-game scoring record.

+Winnipeg coach Paul Maurice did not share in his young winger's modesty.

+Laine recorded the 61st five-goal game in NHL history Saturday night as the Jets' defeated the St. Louis Blues 8-4.

 Joe Malone, who played in the early days of the NHL with the Montreal Canadiens, scored seven goals in a game with the Quebec Bulldogs in January 1920.
 He also had a six-goal game and three five-goal games.